freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-the-plus-equals-operator.md

 assert(/sentence\.
 This/.test(myStr));
 ```

-`myStr` sollte auf den Wert des Strings `This is the first sentence.
-This is the second sentence.` gesetzt sein.
+`myStr` should have a value of the string `This is the first sentence.
+This is the second sentence.`

 ```js
 assert(myStr === 'This is the first sentence.
 This is the second sentence.');